skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **coupling_strength** *(double)* - Default: *None*

-  Dimensionless coupling strength, **coupling_strength**, for the thermostat is given by :math:`\frac{dt}{\tau}`, where :math:`dt` is time interval of dynamics and :math:`\tau` is **coupling_parameter**.
+  Dimensionless coupling strength, **coupling_strength**, for the thermostat is given by :math:`\frac{dt}{\tau}`, where :math:`dt` is the time interval of the dynamics and :math:`\tau` is **coupling_parameter**.
   Either **coupling_parameter** or **coupling_strength** should be set and only **coupling_parameter** or **coupling_strength** can be set.

 NHC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:class:`NHC` thermostat, which is Nosé-Hoover chain thermostat :cite:`NHC`, rescales the velocities by using friction factor which comes from imaginary particles.
+:class:`NHC` thermostat, which is Nosé-Hoover chain thermostat :cite:`NHC`, rescales the velocities by using a friction factor which comes from imaginary particles.

 +------------------------+----------------------------------------------------+-----------+
 | Keywords               | Work                                               | Default   |